jappix/jappix/README.md

 * Facebook: https://www.facebook.com/jappix
 * Google+: https://plus.google.com/b/107215163233435523450/

 We're not on your favorite social network?
-Contact us and we'll do everything we can to be present!
+Contact us and we'll do everything we can to be there too!

 One more thing...
 -----------------

-Have fun with Jappix, and don't hesitate to help by reporting bugs, translating or submitting new ideas!
+Have fun with Jappix, and don't hesitate to help us by reporting bugs, translating or submitting new ideas!